 For anyone dealing with an illness, grief, or the loss of a loved one, the holidays can be a time of sadness, pain, anger, or dread.
 It can be difficult to cope, especially when you see the sights and sounds of holiday happiness all around you.
-Grief can become overwhelming with waves of memories, particularly during Valentine’s Day, Thanksgiving, and Christmas.
+Grief can become overwhelming with waves of memories, particularly during Valentine’s Day, Passover, High Holidays, Thanksgiving, Hanukkah, Christmas and many other special times.
 Grief can also magnify the stress that is often already a part of the holidays.
 How can you begin to fill the emptiness you feel when it seems that everyone else is overflowing with joy?
 There are a few strategies, from the Harvard Mental Health Letter, that you can employ to help you get through this time.

 Make a New Tradition for Your Family